Robovirus

 A rodent-borne virus, abbreviated as robovirus, is a zoonotic virus that is transmitted by a rodent vector.

 Roboviruses mainly belong to the virus families Arenaviridae and Hantaviridae.
 Like arbovirus (arthropod borne) and tibovirus (tick borne) the name refers to its method of transmission, known as its vector.
 This is distinguished from a clade, which groups around a common ancestor.
 Some scientists now refer to arbovirus and robovirus together with the term ArboRobo-virus.

 Methods of transmission

-Rodent borne disease can be transmitted through different forms of contact such as rodent bites, scratches, urine, saliva, etc. Potential sites of contact with rodents include habitats such as barns, outbuildings, sheds, and dense urban areas.
-Transmission of disease through rodents can be spread to humans through direct handling and contact, or indirectly through rodents carrying the disease spread to ticks, mites, fleas (arboborne).
+Rodent borne disease can be transmitted through different forms of contact such as rodent bites, scratches, urine, saliva, and feces as well as contaminated air and food.

 Viral diseases transmitted by rodents

 One example of a robovirus is hantavirus, which causes hantavirus pulmonary syndrome.
 Humans can be infected with Hantavirus Pulmonary Syndrome through direct contact with rodent droppings, saliva, or urine infected with strains of the virus.
 These components mix into the air and get transmitted when inhaled through airborne transmission.

 Lassa virus from the Arenaviridae family causes Lassa hemorrhagic fever and is also a robovirus transmitted by the rodent genus Mastomys natalensis.
 The multimammate rat is able to excrete the virus in its urine and droppings.
 These rat are often found in the savannas and forests of Africa.
 When these rats scavenge and enter households this provides an outlet for direct contact transmission with humans.
 It has also been found that airborne transmission can occur by engaging in cleaning activities such as sweeping.
 In some areas of Africa, the Mastomys rodent is caught and used as a source of food.
 This process can also lead to transmission and infection.